-2014 Director compensation narrative
+2018 Director compensation narrative

 Under the IBM Deferred Compensation and Equity Award Plan (DCEAP), 60% of the total annual retainer is required to be deferred and paid in Promised Fee Shares (PFS).
-Each PFS is equal in value to one share of the Company’s common stock.
-When a cash dividend is paid on the Company’s common stock, each director’s PFS account is credited with additional PFS reflecting a dividend equivalent payment.
+Each PFS is equal in value to one share of IBM’s common stock.
+When a cash dividend is paid on IBM’s common stock, each director’s PFS account is credited with additional PFS reflecting a dividend equivalent payment.
 With respect to the payment of the remaining 40% of the annual retainer, directors may elect one or any combination of the following: (a) deferral into PFS, (b) deferral into an interest-bearing cash account, and/or (c) receipt of cash payments on a quarterly basis during service as a Board member.
-The Company does not pay above-market or preferential earnings on compensation deferred by directors.
+IBM does not pay above-market or preferential earnings on compensation deferred by directors.

-2014 Director compensation table
+2018 Director compensation table

 |Fees Earned or

 Paid in Cash ($)